 Residence Requirements and Transfer Credit

 Residence requirements vary by degree program and are described in the appropriate sections of this catalog and in the student handbooks of the three schools.
 Subject to these limitations, Fuller normally accepts appropriate transfer credit from graduate institutions accredited by the Association of Theological Schools, or regional or recognized international accrediting associations.
 The Academic Advising office is responsible for all transfer credit for School of Theology and School of Intercultural Studies master’s-level students.
-Students in the School of Psychology should consult their academic advisor concerning transfer credit.
+Students in the School of Psychology & Marriage and Family Therapy should consult their academic advisor concerning transfer credit.

 Absences and Withdrawal

 Whenever possible, students are expected to notify their academic advisor if they plan to discontinue enrollment for an extended period.
 If a student does not register for a period of four consecutive quarters, it will be necessary to apply for reinstatement.
-In such cases, students must meet the degree requirements in effect at the time they resume course work.
+In such cases, students must meet the degree requirements in effect at the time they resume coursework.

 Formal Statements of Community Standards

 Fuller Theological Seminary expects all members of its community to live in accord with standards of wholesome Christian character.
-In order to clarify their understanding of Christian standards in areas of special concern, the Fuller Seminary faculty and Board of Trustees may adopt formal statements of community standards.
+In order to clarify their understanding of Christian standards in areas of special concern, the Fuller Seminary faculty and Board of Trustees has adopted and may adopt additional formal statements of community standards.
 These statements and other seminary policy statements may be found in the Introduction section of this catalog.
 Registration for any course (for credit or audit) represents a student’s agreement to comply with these statements and policies.